dotnet/docs-maui/docs/get-started/first-app.md

     :::image type="content" source="media/first-app/vsmac/android-pixel5-debug-target.png" alt-text="Set the created Android emulator as the debug target.":::

-01. In the Visual Studio 2022 for Mac toolbar, press the **Start** button (the triangular button that resembles a Play button) to launch the app inside the Android emulator:
+01. In the Visual Studio 2022 for Mac toolbar, press the **Play** button to launch the app in the Android emulator:

     :::image type="content" source="media/first-app/vsmac/android-pixel5-run.png" alt-text="Launch the app in the default Android emulator.":::

-    Visual Studio 2022 for Mac will start the Android emulator, build the app, and deploy the app to the emulator:
+    Visual Studio 2022 for Mac will start the Android emulator, build the app, and deploy the app to the emulator.

 01. In the running app in the Android emulator, press the **Click me** button several times and observe that the count of the number of buttons clicks is incremented: